Artist - Morgan Wallen & Indigo Wilder 1

 The Sound:

-‘Superman’ rightfully lets the spotlight fall on Morgan Wallen's sincere drawl, with the honest lyrics serving as the centrepiece of the track.
+‘Superman’ rightfully lets the focus fall on Morgan Wallen's sincere drawl, with the honest lyrics serving as the centrepiece of the track.
 While Wallen croons across a relatively sparse, guitar-led instrumental for the opening verse, an emphatic drum pattern enters the fray during the hook, accentuating the gravitas of Wallen's musings.

 The Meaning: